ekillops/ember-notes/README.md

 - When using `this.get('input_field')` to gather form input, helper MUST have value attribute, and written without quotes -> `{{input value=fieldName}}`

 - Never trust `this`

+- Actions should be initiated from components.

+- Variables to hide or show components should be stored within the component themselves.